-- 24. (1) Where a reasonable likelihood exists that, on completion of a Contract, it will be necessary to award a follow-on Contract for goods or services to the existing supplier, Supply Services shall ensure that the possibility of a follow-on Contract will be identified in the original bid solicitation.
-(2008-427) - (2) All requests for Proposal documents for Professional Services shall include wording that the hourly, per diem or other unit rates offered by the proponent will apply for the initial Contract award and that for a follow-on Contract, the hourly per diem or other unit rates will be discounted by minimum of five percent (5%).
-(2008-427)
+- 1. Where a reasonable likelihood exists that, on completion of a Contract, it will be necessary to award a follow-on Contract for goods or services to the existing supplier, Supply Services shall ensure that the possibility of a follow-on Contract will be identified in the original bid solicitation.
+(2008-427) - 2.
+All requests for Proposal documents for Professional Services shall include wording that the hourly, per diem or other unit rates offered by the proponent will apply for the initial Contract award and any follow-on Contract.
+(2008-427, 2025-33)